ameliadz/P2-NYT-Books-App/README.md

-# P2

-### NYT Books App: NYT BOOKS N STUFF
+# P2 - NYT Books App: NYT BOOKS N STUFF

 ### Summary
 DEPLOYED AT: https://adz-bestselling-books.herokuapp.com/<br />
 Gets Bestseller list data from the New York Times Books API and uses it to get Goodreads data.
 These books are currently bestsellers, but do people actually enjoy reading them?

 ### Tech
-This app will use React and Axios and be styled with CSS.
-I'll get data via axios GET requests to the NYT Books API and, based on that, source additional information and resources from the Goodreads API.
+This app uses React and Axios and be styled with CSS.
+Data gotten via axios GET requests to the NYT Books API and, based on that, sourced additional information and resources from the Goodreads API.

 ### Wireframes
 ![wireframe](https://user-images.githubusercontent.com/47397924/56769005-f6298580-677d-11e9-8c6e-d8f5beb56786.jpeg)